Packing Crating and Transportation of trophies.

 Communications and Quotations

-EMIAC remains in contact with all Nature Conservation Governing Agencies as well as all our Clearing Agent partners across the world, to ensure that we at EMIAC remain informed of any Import and Export regulation changes, which information is communicated to our clients as soon as we become aware of such changes.
+EMIAC remains in contact with all Nature Conservation Governing Agencies as well as all our Clearing Agent partners across the world, to ensure that we at EMIAC remains informed of any Import and Export regulation changes, which information is communicated to our clients as soon as we become aware of such changes.